Skip to content

 Penalty TypeDurationPower Play Impact

-Minor Penalty2 minutesEnds if the team with the advantage scores a goal
+Minor Penalty2 minutesEnds if the advantaged team scores

 Gain a comprehensive understanding of game infractions and their impact on the play.
 Discover the intricacies of hockey penalties and explore how Penalties in Minutes (PIM) influence team strategies and power play opportunities.